Board of Variance

 - Apply to a property where a Heritage Revitalization Agreement is in effect.

 Board of Variance Appeal Application Process:

 - Pre Application Requirements – The application process to appeal to the Board of Variance is quite extensive.
 In making your application you should have a working knowledge of all relevant local zoning bylaw and maps, the Official Community Plan, and any special restrictions (e.g. heritage, land use contracts, development permits areas and restrictive covenants).
-Before submitting the application for a variance you may want to contact the Planning Department to determine whether a bylaw variance appeal is valid.
+Before completing and application for a variance, a BOV Inquiry form must be submitted to the Planning Division, together with all supporting documents, to determine whether a bylaw variance appeal is recommended.

-- Submitting an Application – Once it has been determined that by-law variance appeal is required, applicants must complete and submit the BOV appeal application to the City Clerk’s Office, and provide all supporting documents.
-A BOV appeal checklist is available to help organize the application package.
+- Submitting an Application – Once it has been determined that bylaw variance appeal is required, applicants must complete and submit the BOV appeal application to the City Clerk’s Office, and provide all supporting documents.
 For additional information on the application process and all corresponding documentation required please consult this BOV appeal application guide.